robotics102/um-f25/project_1/index.md

 ## Testing Your Code

-There are two ways to test your code in this course: running unit tests and checking output, and running code on the robot and observing its behavior.
-Make sure the unit tests for any functions you are using pass before you attempt to run code on the robot.
+There are two ways to test your code in this course: running unit tests and checking output, and running code (usually on the robot) and observing its behavior.
+Make sure the unit tests for any functions you are using pass before you attempt to run code (on the robot).

 To run your unit tests follow the steps below.